0x000000000000000000001/gopurs/README.md

 <br />
 <br />

-_Mature experimental WIP, but the core ideas have been valided by the facts/results.
+_Mature experimental WIP.
+The core ideas have been valided by the facts/results.
 That will be official soon._

 A super-optimized **PureScript-to-Go compiler**, entirely written in PureScript, leveraging Go's **blazing-fast execution**, **lightweight goroutines** and **huge ecosystem**.